 1) Flexibility – The greatest thing about this case is while it does have a rigid bottom with wheels to make it easy to roll around, the sides can be rolled up to make it easy to cram into a car or a closet.
 Now, there’s no more ugly large case in my spare bedroom.
 It takes up less space in a rental car, and I don’t have to re-pack my bike on trips with multiple stops.

 2) Price – Chain Reaction puts an MSRP on its website of $370, but I got mine for $220, which is well below a lot of other cases.
+Compare it with the price of the Evoc Bike Travel Bag which has almost identical features and you’ll see what I mean.

 3) Quality – I’ve been burned in the past ordering products that have been branded with the name of a retailer but this is an extremely well-made case that has proven its hardiness on transatlantic flights and banging around in airports.
 It also comes with some unexpected bells and whistles that make it a winner.